Hassan Naboulsi

 Experience

-Chipchop (Berkeley Skydeck Startup) Berkeley, CA Jan 2026 – Present
+ChipChop (Berkeley SkyDeck) Berkeley, CA Jan 2026 – Present

 Virginia Tech Grenoble, France Jun 2025 – Aug 2025

-• Calibrated measurement circuits to ±0.35% accuracy over 24-hour duty cycles
+• Calibrated voltage-sensing circuits to ±0.35% accuracy over 24-hour runs, establishing validation procedures for production

 Project Management Intern